Sirmattdennis/portfolio/README.md

 ---

+#### ASP162 and Welwynd Images ####
+A few samples of more artistically driven projects.
+The ASP image is one of the last pages from my now discontinued webcomic.
+The Welwynd image was a map made from scratch for a tabletop RPG campaign.

+---

 #### A Skewed Paradise Comics:
 Running from 2007-2010, A Skewed Paradise was a webcomic and personal website.
 While it is now a bit dated in both design and tech, it was a long-running